-I’ve selected a contractor, and he says he’s sending over the contract.
-What should I expect it to contain and how can I protect myself it the work isn’t done or if the relationship goes sour?
+- I’ve selected a contractor and he says he’s sending over the contract.
+What should I expect it to contain and how can I protect myself if the work isn’t done or if the relationship goes sour?

-A contract for home improvements or repair should, like any other contract, set out the parties’ expectations, rights, and responsibilities as clearly as possible.
+A contract for home improvements or repair should, like any other contract set out party’s expectations, rights, and responsibilities as clearly as possible.

 It should specifically list: